Density-potential inversion from Moreau-Yosida regularization: Preliminaries

 In the following, an important role will be played by the duality mapping $J$ that maps elements from $X$ to $X^*$ in a canonical way.
 It is defined as

 The duality mapping is always homogeneous and in the given setting it is also single-valued and bijective \cite[Prop.~1.117]{Barbu-Precupanu}, so $J^{-1}: X^* \to X$ is well-defined.

 The relevance of convex analysis to DFT was recognized very early \cite{Lieb1983}, and so a series of definitions from this very useful field are in order.
 We refer the reader to various textbooks \cite{Barbu-Precupanu,bauschke2011convex,zalinescu2002convex} for more information.
 As mentioned above, exact density functionals are (typically) not differentiable, however, a more general concept of differentiation is applicable.
-The \emph{subdifferential} $\subdiff f : X\to 2^{X^*}$ of a convex functional $f:X\to\R\cup\{+\infty\}$ at $\rho\in X$ is defined as the set
+The \emph{subdifferential} $\subdiff f : X\to \mathcal{P}(X^*)$ (mapping to the power set of $X^*$) of a convex functional $f:X\to\R\cup\{+\infty\}$ at $\rho\in X$ is defined as the set

 Intuitively, the convex set $\subdiff f(\rho)$ collects all the supporting hyperplanes of the graph of $f$ at the point $(\rho,f(\rho))$.
-If $f$ happens to be continuously differentiable at a point $\rho$, then $\partial f(\rho)$ is the singleton set $\{f'(\rho)\}$.
+If $f$ happens to be continuously differentiable at a point $\rho$, then $\subdiff f(\rho)$ is the singleton set $\{f'(\rho)\}$.
 If $\subdiff f(\rho)\neq\emptyset$, then we say that $f$ is \emph{subdifferentiable at $\rho$}.
-Analogously, the notion of the \emph{superdifferential} $\superdiff f$ can be introduced for concave functions $f$ via $\superdiff f(\rho)=-\subdiff( -f)$.
+Analogously, the notion of the \emph{superdifferential} $\superdiff f$ can be introduced for concave functions $f$ via $\superdiff f=-\subdiff( -f)$.
 Similarly, whenever $\superdiff f(\rho)\neq\emptyset$, then we say that $f$ is \emph{superdifferentiable at $\rho$}.

 The \emph{Legendre transform} $f^*:X^*\to\R\cup\{+\infty\}$ of a functional $f:X\to\R\cup\{+\infty\}$ is defined as $f^*(v)=\sup\{ \langle v, \rho \rangle - f(\rho) \mid \rho\in X \}$.
 Similarly, the Legendre transform $g^* : X \to\R\cup\{+\infty\}$ of a functional $g:X^*\to\R\cup\{+\infty\}$ is defined as $g^*(v)=\sup\{ \langle v, \rho \rangle - g(v) \mid v\in X^* \}$.
 The functionals $f^*$ and $g^*$ are always convex (even if $f$ and $g$ are not).
 The famous \emph{biconjugation theorem} says that whenever $f$ is proper, lower semicontinuous and convex, then $f^*$ is proper, (weak-$*$) lower semicontinuous and convex, and furthermore $(f^*)^*=f$.
 This result is very important for the convex formulation of DFT.